4.1 Definition of the

 Since the

-gravitational constant does not change because we measure it from a
+absolute gravitational constant does not change because we measure

-of units between G(o.s.) and G(M) is found using a dimensional
+relative number of units between G(o.s.) and G(M) is found using a

-The units of G can be obtained from Newton's well known gravitational
+dimensional analysis.
+The units of G can be obtained from Newton's

 |